-Knowing the fact that hand scarification is a hard work, it is ideal that you opt to use a machine to do the job.
+Knowing the fact that hand scarification is hard work, it is ideal that you opt to use a machine to do the job.
 A lawn scarifier is indeed the right choice.
-Once planning to scarify your lawn, all you need is a lawn scarifier in order to make the process a lot faster and easier, therefore, leading to better lawn.
+Once planning to scarify your lawn, all you need is a lawn scarifier to make the process a lot faster and easier, therefore, leading to better lawn.

-Planning ahead is an important thing to consider.
+Planning is an important thing to consider.
 So preparation is a must.
 Here are some important things to bear in mind before you get going:

-- You would need short and dry grass for scarifying so you have to gradually bring the grass height down for a week or two first.
+- You would need short and dry grass for scarifying, so you have to gradually bring the grass height down for a week or two first.
 This will not shock the grass at the same time it would allow air deeper into the turf that helps to dry the grass.

 - Mow the lawn without scalping a day before scarifying as much as possible.
 Long grass would create resistance to the lawn scarifier.

 It’s better to be prepared than to go get scarifying the lawn without knowing anything at all about the process.
-So these preparation tips will help you be prepared as you consider to scarify your lawn.
+So these preparation tips will help you be prepared as you consider how to scarify your lawn.